cryolord/attendease/README.md

 # AttendEase
-basically an website to track attendance
+basically a website to track attendance